 The most convenient way to update the manifest for a provisioned cluster is to use the kubectl edit command.
 This command opens the Kubernetes manifest in a text editor of your choice.
 When you save the changes, Kubernetes automatically applies the changes and updates the cluster.

-To use the kubectl edit command, create a KUBE_EDITOR environment variable and specify your preferred text editor as the variable value.
-In addition, append the watch flag (-w) to the value so that kubectl knows when you have committed (saved) your changes.
+command, create a KUBE_EDITOR environment variable and specify your preferred text editor as the variable value.
+In addition, append the watch flag (-w

 Windows

-On Windows, create a system environment variable named KUBE_EDITOR with the value set to the path of your preferred text editor.
-Append the watch flag (-w) to the value.
+with the value set to the path of your preferred text editor.
+Append the watch flag (-w

 For example, the following environment variable sets Visual Studio Code as the default text editor for kubectl and includes the watch flag so that Kubernetes knows when you save your changes:

-KUBE_EDITOR=code -w.
+KUBE_EDITOR=code -w

 Mac OS

-On Mac OS, create an environment variable named KUBE_EDITOR with the value set to the path of your preferred text editor.
-Append the watch flag (-w) to the value so that kubectl knows when you have committed (saved) your changes.
+with the value set to the path of your preferred text editor.
+Append the watch flag (-w

-For example, the following addition to the .bash_profile sets Sublime as the default text editor for kubectl and includes the watch flag so kubectl knows when you have saved any changes.
+sets Sublime as the default text editor for kubectl and includes the watch flag so kubectl knows when you have saved any changes.

 export KUBE_EDITOR='/Applications/Sublime.app/Contents/SharedSupport/bin/subl-w'